-Information about the role of an MEP, and who your MEP is.
+Information about the European Parliament, the role of an MEP, and who your MEP is.

 MEPs also have an important role to play on the big issues of our times such as climate change, human rights in the world and the way in which we regulate our financial markets.

-There are 72 UK MEPs elected to the European Parliament.
+There are 73 UK MEPs elected to the European Parliament following elections in May 2014.
 The UK is divided into twelve electoral regions made up of the nations and regions of the UK.
 Each region has between three and ten MEPs and each MEP in a region represents each person living there.
 The region which covers East Riding of Yorkshire is the Yorkshire and Humber region which has six MEPs:

 To contact your local MEP, please visit the European Parliament Information Office website (external link) for more information.